bucketfish0000/chess_godeep/README.md

 Added txt file that contains test losses of each training loop.

-Saved model and params to directory.
+Added scripts in code to store and params to directory.
 To load:

     model = torch.load('model.pth')
     model = models.vgg16()